jrask/hadoop-lab/README.md

 end
 ```

 Try to implement a reducer in your own favorite scripting language.
-There is no need for the reducer to be implemented in Ruby, just because the mapper is.
+There is no need for the reducer to be implemented
+in Ruby just because the mapper is.

 There is no hadoop command for the streaming utility.
 Instead you use a jar that comes with the distribution.
 The -file argument is used to specify which executables that must be sent to the other cluster nodes.
+When
-When using already existing scripts and executables this argument can be omitted.
+using already existing scripts and executables this argument can be omitted.

 ```shell
 bin/hadoop jar $HADOOP_HOME/contrib/streaming/hadoop-streaming-0.20.204.0.jar -mapper <mapper absolute path> -reducer <reducer absolute path> -file <mapper absolute path> -file <reducer absolute path> -input /user/hduser/gutenberg -output <output dir>